Phasor/eth-og-client/README.md

 The truffle smart contract side of the project is located at the project root directoty.
 The React app is located in the Client folder.
 Two package.json files and two .env files exist, one for the truffle back end, and one for the front end React app.

-This repo contains all the code to re-deploy the smart contract (NFT.sol) as the owner and to create your own version of the front end dapp.

 ## React App Instructions